peterhinch/micropython_ir/TRANSMITTER.md

 Copy the following to the target filesystem:
  1. `ir_tx` Directory and contents.

-The device driver has no dependencies.

-The demo program requires `uasyncio` from the official library and `aswitch.py` from [this repo](https://github.com/peterhinch/micropython-async).
 The demo is of a 2-button remote controller with auto-repeat.
-It may be run by issuing:
+It may be run by
+issuing:
 ```python
 from ir_tx.test import test
 ```